 1. Introduction

-This Appendix describes the procedure of the test according to paragraph 3. of Annex 11.
+This Appendix describes the procedure of the test according to paragraph 3. of this annex.
 The procedure describes a method for checking the function of the on-board diagnostic (OBD) system installed on the vehicle by failure simulation of relevant systems in the engine management or emission control system.
 It also sets procedures for determining the durability of OBD systems.

 The manufacturer shall make available the defective components and/or electrical devices which would be used to simulate failures.
-When measured over the Type I Test cycle, such defective components or devices shall not cause the vehicle emissions to exceed the limits of paragraph 3.3.2. by more than 20 per cent.
+When measured over the Type I Test cycle, such defective components or devices shall not cause the vehicle emissions to exceed the limits of paragraph 3.3.2. of this annex by more than 20 per cent.

 When the vehicle is tested with the defective component or device fitted, the OBD system is approved if the MI is activated.
 The OBD system is also approved if the MI is activated below the OBD threshold limits.